jlevente/MiamiOSM-buildings/Import_Tutorial.md

 ### Creating an import account

-First off, since data imports can be significantly different from what people would otherwise map, the common consensus requres you to create a dedicated import account, so other people will instantly know that the data you insterted is from another source.
+First off, since data imports can be significantly different from what people would otherwise map, the common consensus requires you to create a dedicated import account, so other people will instantly know that the data you insterted is from another source.
 Creating an import account also helps us monitor the progress.
 The best is putting `_imports` (or `_miamibuildings`, etc.) after your existing OSM username (e.g. `jlevente_imports`).
+You can create your new account on the main [OpenStreetMap](http://www.openstreetmap.org/) site.

 ### Getting familiar with OSM

-If you are not familiar with OpenStreetMap and the JOSM editor, please check out these guides first and make sure you have a basic understanding of mapping.
+If you are not familiar with **OpenStreetMap** and the **JOSM editor**, please check out these guides first and make sure you have a basic understanding of mapping.
 To contribute to this project, you need to use the JOSM editor.
 Here are some resources to get you started:

 - Download JOSM - https://josm.openstreetmap.de/wiki/Download